jhelvy/logitr/README.md

 - [Citation Information](#citation-information)

 # Overview
-*logitr* estimates multinomial (MNL) and mixed logit (MXL) models in R. Models can be estimated in the "Preference Space" or "Willingness-to-pay (WTP)" space.
-The program includes many options, and the current version includes support for:
+*logitr* estimates multinomial (MNL) and mixed logit (MXL) models in R. Models can be estimated in the "Preference" space or "Willingness-to-pay (WTP)" space utility parameterization.
+The current version includes support for:
 - Homogeneous multinomial logit (MNL) models
 - Heterogeneous mixed logit (MXL) models (support for normal and log-normal parameter distributions).
 - Preference space utility parameterization.
 - WTP space utility parameterization.
-- A multistart optimization loop with random starting points in each iteration (useful for non-convex problems like MXL models or WTP space utility parameterizations).
+- A multistart optimization loop with random starting points in each iteration (useful for non-convex problems like MXL models or models with WTP space utility parameterizations).

 MXL models assume uncorrelated heterogeneity covariances and are estimated using maximum simulated likelihood based on the algorithms in [Kenneth Train's](http://eml.berkeley.edu/~train/) book [*Discrete Choice Methods with Simulation, 2nd Edition (New York: Cambridge University Press, 2009)*](http://eml.berkeley.edu/books/choice2.html).